damikun/trouble-training/README.md

 ##### Instal Net SDK

-Make sure you [have installed](https://dotnet.microsoft.com/download) Net 5.0 SDK.
-You can verify installed SDK version by running: `dotnet --list-sdks` in your terminal.
+[Make sure you have](https://dotnet.microsoft.com/download) Net 5.0 SDK installed.
+You can cheque the SDK version by running: `dotnet --list-sdks` in your terminal.

 ```sh
 #Example output on Windows